facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 # The concept behind final

-Basically i use one or more search keywords, then i literally follow all the links of all the pages.
+Basically I use one or more search keywords, then I literally follow all the links of all the pages.
 It is a very long and laborious activity.
 But most of the times I find very interesting documents, otherwise difficult to reach.
 This time I decided to read up on the keyword final and how this is managed by php.

 The keyword final was introduced in version 5 of php.